Skip to main content Skip to main menu Skip to search box

 Cut it fine

-When a blade is removed for recycling, it needs to be cut down into sections for easier transportation.
+When a blade is removed for recycling, it is cut down into sections for easier transportation.
 Our crews and contractors use wet-cutting tools and containment equipment to minimize fiberglass dust in the air and debris left behind on the ground.

 MidAmerican employee cutting a wind turbine blade and Recycled